There is no compulsory uniform for our Nursery children, however we strongly recommend our parents/carers send their child in:

 Practise some phonics sounds with Geraldine the Giraffe.
 Click on the picture for the link

-See if your child can learn some Jolly Phonics letter sound songs.
+See if your child can learn some Jolly Phonics letter sound song.

 The Way the Truth and the Life

-This term our RE focus is The Church
+This term our RE focus is God's Family

 PARENTS AS PARTNERS